melkamar/webstoremgr/docs/browsers/firefox.rst

         - Extension ID and Version.
 Specified in the ``install.rdf`` manifest file as ``<em:id>`` and ``<em:version>`` fields, respectively.
 For more information, refer to `Install Manifests`_.

+The usecase for Firefox now only supports self-distributed extensions.
+Mozilla needs to sign such extensions, which is what Webstore Manager offers.

 Supported Firefox addon commands are:
     - ``gen-token``